Chapter 17 — Career Path

 Jeremy looked surprised.
 "I got places to be.
 I'm tryin' to find Jackie, remember?"

 He shook his head.
 "Trust me, we tried.
 We have a way to contact her, but nothing came back.
 We tried again while you were talking.
 Rachel will probably have another way, but I wouldn't get your hopes up."
 He paused.
 "We could really use your help.
-Neither us really know what we're doing."
+Neither of us really knows what we're doing."

 Jeremy let out a long, deep breath.
 Why am I not surprised…?
 Somehow, he'd known he wasn't getting out of this gig.
 He was going to be Rachel's personal agent for the time being; he already saw the next few weeks, months, even years laid out in front of him.
 And if he was honest, he didn't mind.
 For once in his long career in the agency, he felt like he was doing something actually meaningful and important.
 Where he understood exactly why he was doing it, even if he had no clue what he was going to be doing day-to-day.